johnmbrown19/fullstack-interview-task/README.md

 Admin - localhost:8083
 - `/generate-report` generate CSV report and send to `/investments/export` as JSON

-### New Routes
-To run Jest test suite use the following command from within '/admin' directory:
-- npm test

 ### Process
 - Added inline comments throughout
 - Replaced request module with axios